Jamie Proctor: Rotherham United

 On 3 July 2017, Proctor was sold to Rotherham United for an undisclosed fee (later revealed to be £75,000), signing a two-year contract with the League One club.
 He scored his first competitive goal for the "Millers" in an EFL Cup first round victory against Lincoln City on 8 August.
 On 26 August, Proctor picked up a serious injury after colliding with Charlton Athletic's Chris Solly, with tests later revealing he had suffered tears to the anterior cruciate ligament, medial collateral ligament and his meniscus.
 Rotherham went on to win promotion at the end of the 2017–18 season as Proctor recovered from his injury and the subsequent knee surgeries.
 He returned to action in an EFL Cup tie against Wigan Athletic on 14 August 2018, scoring a brace in a 3–1 win at the New York Stadium.
 On 24 November, he came off the bench to score a last minute equaliser against local rivals Sheffield United in a 2–2 draw.
-He was restricted to just two Championship starts in the 2018–19 relegation season, though he made a further 14 appearances from the bench.
+He was restricted to just two Championship starts in the 2018–19 relegation season.
+However, he made a further 14 appearances from the bench.

 On 30 August 2019, Proctor joined League Two club Scunthorpe United on loan until the end of the 2019–20 season.
 Rotherham had an abundance of strikers as they had already signed Freddie Ladapo and Carlton Morris earlier in the transfer window.
-However he made just four starts in 13 league appearances for Paul Hurst's "Iron", scoring one goal.
+However, he made just four starts in 13 league appearances for Paul Hurst's "Iron", scoring one goal.
 On 20 January 2020, Proctor joined National League club AFC Fylde on loan until the end of the season after finishing his loan at Scunthorpe United early.
-Upon bringing Proctor to Mill Farm, "Coasters" manager Jim Bentley boasted that "“I've got a history within my managerial career of re-launching careers of players who might’ve lost their way for whatever reason such as lack of form or injury".
+Upon bringing Proctor to Mill Farm, "Coasters" manager Jim Bentley boasted that "I've got a history within my managerial career of re-launching careers of players who might've lost their way for whatever reason such as lack of form or injury".
 Proctor would score one goal in nine games for Fylde.